946923759/replicant/syntax.md

 ~~Argument 3: strong magnitude (vibrates the strong motor in the controller)~~

-# IMPLEMENT SOON
 ## screen
 Next screen to go to.
 Screens are defined in Globals.SCREENS.

+Argument 1: The screen to go to.

+~~+args (That means any number of arguments past 1): Arguments to supply to the screen, if they take any.
+Note that no screen in Replicant takes arguments, this feature is left to the editor to implement.~~

+**The VN player will save your spot, so you can head to a new screen in the middle and return if you want.**

 Short list of screens:

 | screen | description |
 | ------ | ----------- |